American Bullfrog

 Photographed by Alyssa Jones

 The American bullfrog is visually similar to the green frog.
 The easiest way to tell them apart is by looking at the ridge that runs from the back of the frog's eye.
-In bullfrogs, this ridge wraps around the eardrum and then stops, whereas in green frogs, this ridge runs from the eye all the way down the back.
-Bullfrogs are generally larger.
+In bullfrogs, this ridge wraps around the eardrum (the circular impression located behind the eye).
+In green frogs this ridge runs from the eye to further down the back.
+The difference in this ridge can clearly be seen in the images above.
+Bullfrogs are typically also larger than green frogs, however it would be difficult to identify a frog based on this criteria alone.